Reciprocal IVF at abc ivf

 Reciprocal IVF Frequently Asked Questions

-Why do we have to have a frozen embryo transfer rather than a fresh transfer?
+Why is a frozen embryo transfer preferred over a fresh transfer?

-We work with only recognised and licensed donor banks to provide the best quality sperm.
-All sperm donors have to be in good health and are screened for sexually transmitted diseases and some genetic disorders.
-The sperm is assessed as high quality before being approved for donation.
+We partner exclusively with accredited and licensed sperm banks to ensure the highest quality sperm.
+All sperm donors undergo rigorous health screenings, including tests for sexually transmitted diseases and certain genetic disorders, to ensure optimal quality before donation.

 Is there a waiting list for donor sperm?